Vulture restaurant: Criticisms

 In addition to the noted successes, vulture restaurants also face criticisms as a tool for vulture conservation.
 The restaurants themselves create unintended consequences such as increases in nuisance animals, like mammalian scavengers, in the area around the restaurant due to the consistent food supply.
 These nuisance animals may cause increased conflicts with humans and increased predation of nearby prey species such as small birds.
-The restaurants can also produce unpleasant odors and sites that surrounding populations object to.
+The restaurants can also produce unpleasant odors and sites to which surrounding populations object.
 The uneaten or scattered bones and remains of the carrion put in the vulture restaurant can be accidentally ingested by neighboring livestock, and water can be contaminated due to the large concentration of decaying material in the area.
 In addition to these direct harms the restaurants may cause, some critics claim that vulture restaurants disturb natural processes.
 By creating designated areas for carcasses to be placed, rather than the random scattering of carcasses that would occur in nature, vulture restaurants risk destabilizing nutrient cycles and animal behavior patterns.
 These restaurants also bring vultures into closer association with humans, which may change their ecology and put them at greater risk for additional anthropogenic threats such as building and powerline collisions, retaliatory killings, and more.
 The restaurants also partially remove vultures from the trophic cycle of the area, potentially leading to increased disease from uneaten carcasses in other areas and augmenting parts of the food chain in an unsustainable way.
-And finally, vulture restaurants are criticized for often failing to address the underlying causes of conservation threats to vultures.
+Further, vulture restaurants are criticized for often failing to address the underlying causes of conservation threats to vultures.
 While providing non-contaminated food may reduce the likelihood of vultures consuming unsafe carcasses, it does not remove those dangers from the environment or prevent further contamination.
 Some practitioners accept this and say that vulture restaurants are a crucial temporary solution for populations in distress but that they cannot be the only management strategy in use.